Difference Between A1 and A2 German Levels

 | Goethe Pattern | Very basic task completion | Task completion with clarity and structure |

-What You Usually Learn at A2 That Was Not Stable at A1
+What You Learn at A2 That Was Not Stable at A1

 Past Reference

 At A1, learners mostly stay in present tense.
-At A2, they begin talking about past activities with more confidence and consistency.
+At A2, they begin talking about past activities with more confidence and consistency using Perfekt and Präteritum.

 Sentence Linking

-A2 introduces clearer connectors, so ideas are linked logically instead of spoken as separate fragments.
+A2 introduces clearer connectors (weil, aber, oder, denn), so ideas are linked logically instead of spoken as separate fragments.

 Functional Flexibility

-Students handle practical scenarios such as appointments, short complaints, travel issues, and simple problem-solving.
+Students handle practical scenarios such as appointments, short complaints, travel issues, and simple problem-solving — things A1 cannot reliably support.

 Common Transition Mistakes (A1 to A2)

-- Trying to memorize A2 content without grammar control
+- Trying to memorise A2 content without grammar control

 - Skipping speaking drills and relying only on notes